-Water sports include a tender with an outboard engine to take you ashore to enjoy a Galapagos islands wildlife excursion.
-In addition there are two double seat kayaks and snorkeling equipment (Scuba diving can be arranged on request).
+Water sports include a tender with an outboard engine to take you ashore to enjoy the Galapagos islands wildlife excursions.
+In addition there are two kayaks and snorkeling equipment (Scuba diving can be arranged on request).

 The yachts have comfortable cabins with en-suite bathroom and shower facilities, hot and cold water, full bed linen sets and bath towels.

 Alumarine 22 metre sailing catamaran in the Galapagos Islands

 This yacht can accommodate fourteen guests in seven cabins: